 It’s Canada Water Week and we’re celebrating our Water Heroes and our Water Hero Species.
-Time to test your knowledge about one of Canada’s iconic fish.
+Time to test your knowledge about one of Canada’s iconic fish: the salmon.

 1. Like WWF-Canada, salmon love both salt water and freshwater